moaminsharifi/Bill-Finder/README.md

 ## About Bill Finder
 At first Let's check problem:
-Thing You have shop or someone buys different thing like some usb drive and after 10 months You can't find how much and where you buy it?
+Think You must Bulk purchasing different item or buy different thing like usb drive and after 10 months You can't find how much and where you bought it?

 # Bill Finder